TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-graphapi-onedrive.md

 **Authentication or authorization issues** <br>

-* If your app is **unable to acquire tokens** to call Microsoft Graph Outlook APIs you should pick the **Authentication token issues** Graph API category, to get more specific help and support on this topic.
+* If your app is **unable to acquire tokens** to call Microsoft Graph OneDrive APIs you should pick the **Authentication token issues** Graph API category, to get more specific help and support on this topic.
-* If your app is **receiving authorization errors** when calling Microsoft Graph Outlook APIs, you should pick the **Authentication token issues** Graph API category, to get more specific help and support on this topic.
+* If your app is **receiving authorization errors** when calling Microsoft Graph OneDrive APIs, you should pick the **Authentication token issues** Graph API category, to get more specific help and support on this topic.

 **Find out more about OneDrive in Microsoft Graph** <br>